Gerrit0/CTFd_unique_challenges/README.md

 # Unique Challenges for CTFd

+> **Not ready for production use**.
+This plugin is under active development as an independent study at UCCS.

 Compatible with CTFd v2.2.3

 When using CTF challenges in an academic environment, it provides some benefit to give each student